rails/rails/guides/source/active_record_basics.md

 Rails provides a convenient way to manage changes to a database schema via migrations.
-Migrations are written in a domain-specific language and stored in files which are executed against any database that Active Record supports using `rake`.
+Migrations are written in a domain-specific language and stored in files which are executed against any database that Active Record supports.

 Here's a migration that creates a new table called `publications`: